Lotus Exige: Exige S V6 (2012–2015), Exige S V6 Roadster (2013–2016)

-At the Frankfurt 2011 autoshow, the 2012 version of the Exige S was announced.
+At the Frankfurt 2011 motor show, the 2012 version of the Exige S was announced.
 It features a supercharged 3.5 litre V6 engine (from the Evora S) rated at 345 hp.
 In 2013, a roadster version was introduced with only minor changes to the design for the removable top.
 The engine and performance were virtually unchanged from the coupe.